 \section{Numerical studies}

 In this section, we conduct simulation and real data analysis to illustrate the performance of our ReBoot method.
-We first compare the estimation MSE and bias of ReBoot with those of the na\"ive averaging, SAVGM \citep{Zhang2012Comunication} and CSL \citep{jordan2018communication} under logistic regression, Poisson regression and noisy phase retrieval.
-We refer to CSL with one round (two rounds resp.) of communication of gradient by CSL1 (CSL2 resp.).
-Then we investigate the sensitivity of ReBoot with respect to misspecification of the design distribution under logistic regression, which is inevitable in practice but not covered by our theory.
+We first compare the estimation MSE and bias of ReBoot with those of the na\"ive averaging, SAVGM \citep{Zhang2012Comunication} and CSL \citep{jordan2018communication} with one round of gradient communication under logistic regression, Poisson regression and noisy phase retrieval.
+Then we investigate the sensitivity of ReBoot with respect to misspecification of the design distribution under logistic regression, which is inevitable in practice.
 Finally, we compare the averaging method and ReBoot in terms of aggregating multiple subsample-based convolutional neural networks (CNNs) on the Fashion-MNIST \citep{xiao2017fashion} dataset.